MaterializeInc/materialize/doc/developer/style.md

 `CREATE` and `TABLE` are obviously both keywords, and are capitalized as such.
 Perhaps surprisingly, `integer` is a type name—an identifier—and therefore is not capitalized.
 The same is true for `varchar`.
-But `PRIMARY` and `KEY` *are* identifiers, and are again capitalized.
+But `PRIMARY` and `KEY` *are* keywords, and are again capitalized.

 The formatting of SQL statements is generally straightforward.
 For example: